Consumer Proposal Canada: #1 Alternative to Bankruptcy

 - If you agree to the terms of the loan, you need to start making your payments on time.

-- You start rebuilding your credit by attending two credit counselling sessions.
+- You start rebuilding your credit by attending two credit counseling sessions.

-In order to file a consumer proposal, you will need to meet certain requirements.
+In order to file a consumer proposal in Toronto, you will need to meet certain requirements.
 These include:

 - Your total unsecured debts are between $5,000 and $250,000